-Developed a guidance document to help adopt a consistent approach for performing surface water and sediment investigations at MGP sites in Iowa, on behalf of MidAmerican Energy Corporation.
-This document was used by IDNR as a guidance document on some of MidAmerican’s MGP site evaluations.
+Developed a guidance document to help adopt a consistent approach for performing surface water and sediment investigations at MGP sites in Iowa on behalf of MidAmerican Energy Corporation.
+This document was used by Iowa Department of Natural Resources (IDNR) as a guidance document on some of MidAmerican's MGP site evaluations.
 Worked with IDNR staff to develop the guidance document.

-Managed the preparation of a surface water and sediment sampling work plan for an MGP site, and implemented the work plan for a State-led site in Des Moines, Iowa.
+Managed the preparation of a surface water and sediment sampling work plan for an MGP site and implemented the work plan for a state-led site in Des Moines, Iowa.
 A two-phase evaluation was performed in 2003 and 2004.
 The first phase evaluated surficial sediment PAH concentrations, and the second used barge-mounted drilling techniques to sample subsurface sediments in the river.
-A screening-level ecological risk assessment was performed in 2005 to show that no additional ecological risk assessment was need at this site, which was approved by IDNR on the first submittal.
+A screening-level ecological risk assessment (SLERA) was performed in 2005 to show that no additional ecological risk assessment was needed at this site, which was approved by IDNR on the first submittal.
 Forensic techniques were used to fingerprint the source of the PAHs.

-Performed a qualitative biological assessment in 2005 in the Cedar River, Iowa, adjacent to an FMGP site, and prepared a screening-level ecological risk assessment.
+Performed a qualitative biological assessment in 2005 in the Cedar River, Iowa, adjacent to an MGP site and prepared a SLERA.
 Based on the combination of the SLERA and the biological assessment, recommended no further action for the Cedar River, which was accepted by the IDNR.

 Selected Ecological Risk Assessment Experience